Jishu15/Movie-Recommendation-System/README.md

 2. Enter a description or keywords related to the type of movie you're looking for.

-3. Click the "Recommend" button.
+3. Click the "Search" button.

 4. The system will display a list of recommended movies based on the provided description.